Wealthfront vs. Acorns – Overview

-Acorns and Wealthfront have fairly limited customer support hours.
+Acorns and Wealthfront have live customer support during normal business hours.
 Wealthfront does claim a 24-hour turnaround time on electronic questions.
-However, they do not provide information on how quickly clients can expect responses via telephone.
+The FAQ help center is comprehensive.

 Acorns clients can ask questions via email or phone from 6:00 AM through 5:00 PM PST on weekdays.

 Winner: Wealthfront wins this one due to interest rates and FDIC insurance, through partner banks.

 Wealthfront has a more traditionally appealing cash account.
 Their checking account offers higher interest rates than brick and mortar banks.
 As interest rates rise, expect the Cash account return to increase as well.
 The Wealthfront app enables mobile check deposits and access to 19,000+ fee-free ATMs.